tempname11/WorkingTitle4/notes/medium_term.md

   (seems correlated with number of Vulkan warnings beforehand.)

 ### architectural problems
+- render passes are not really used, but they should be. :UseRenderPasses
-- all compute workgroups are size 1 :UseComputeLocalSize
+- some compute workgroups are size 1 :UseComputeLocalSize
 - "lpass" should be split info a few different passes
 - descriptor set counts are fixed
 - uploader seems very rushed, need to come back to it from a performance perspective